New Jersey Foreign LLC Registration & Certificate of Authority Guide

 B) Local business licenses and permits

 New Jersey does not issue a general, statewide business license.
-However, foreign LLCs may be required to obtain city, town, or county-level licenses or permits depending on business location and industry.
+However, Foreign LLCs may be required to obtain city, town, or county-level licenses or permits depending on business location and industry.
 Regulated activities such as construction, professional services, food service, health-related businesses, and transportation commonly require additional approvals.

 C) EIN and banking

-Registering as a foreign LLC in New Jersey does not create a new legal entity.
-Most foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
+Registering as a Foreign LLC in New Jersey does not create a new legal entity.
+Most Foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
 A new EIN is generally not required solely due to New Jersey foreign registration.

 Financial institutions may request the following when opening or maintaining accounts related to New Jersey business operations:

-• New Jersey foreign LLC approval documentation
+• New Jersey Foreign LLC approval documentation

 • Certificate of Authority issued by the New Jersey Secretary of State